sandrina-p/sketching/zine_hash-tables/README.md

 A bucket can take multiple keys with the same index.

 - 💚 Good for large number of collisions.
-- 🚨 Wastage of space (some buckets are never used).
+- 🚨 Waste of space (some buckets are never used).

 ### FAQ